OpenTermsArchive/contrib-versions/Spideroak/Terms of Service.md

 Contact

 We welcome all questions, concerns, and feedback you might have about these terms.
-If you have suggestions for us, let us know at support@ spideroak.com.
+If you have suggestions for us, please contact our customer success team.